right-rudder/blitz/src/content/blog/flight-school-safety-utah-blitz-aviation.md

 description: "Discover how Blitz Aviation prioritizes student safety in Utah flight training.
 Learn about our safety protocols, experienced instructors, and confidence-building approach."
 pubDate: "Nov 19 2025"
 heroImage: "/src/assets/images/cessna-172-panel.jpeg"
+heroImageAlt: "View of the instrument panel from inside the cockpit of an aircraft"
 category: "Flight School"
 tags:
   [